 Eating late doesn’t make you gain more weight—but it can extend the overall time you eat, meaning you eat more calories overall.
 In a Brigham Young University study, participants who were asked to abstain from eating between 7 p.m. and 6 a.m. for two weeks lost 0.9 pounds per week, reducing their calorie intake by 238 per day.

 But if you like eating before bed, that’s OK: Just make sure it’s not high-calorie, high-fat junk food that is easy to overeat.
 Instead, choose something with complex carbohydrates and lean protein: These will digest slowly so you feel full as you head to sleep.
 Protein can build fat-burning muscle while you’re in dreamland.
 Try whole grain cereal with low-fat milk or an apple with a low-fat string cheese.
-For healthy, delicious snacking options that seem too good to be true, try these Toffee Crunch Cookies or click here to discover everything Nutrisystem has to offer!
+For delicious snacking options that seem too good to be true, explore the Nutrisystem snack menu and stock up!

 Just measure your portion of whatever you eat and don’t eat from the bag: Americans are generally bad at estimating portion size.
 In a study from Nature, men and women correctly guessed the amount of food in a portion only about half the time.
 They tended to underestimate portion sizes when it came to snacks and sweets.
 So measure your portion before your snack.
 Or, better yet, measure it way before: Take some time on Sunday to put containers of pre-measured, healthy snacks like cut-up veggies in the fridge, so you can grab them on weekday evenings.
-To learn how to become a pro at portion sizes, click here! >
+Learn how to become a portion size pro.